 CDE has incorporated feedback on the draft versions of the frameworks from content experts and educators in the field to create the final versions.
 Small shifts in distribution of points were made across Social Studies standards in grade 4 and Science standards in grades 5 and 8.
 In addition to a shift in the distribution of points in high school Social Studies, changes were made to the assessable content in high school civics and economics.

 PearsonAccess Trainings are open to all districts, with invitations sent to District Assessment Coordinators (DACs).
-Districts participating in field testing must attend appropriate sessions.
+Districts participating in Spring Field Testing must attend appropriate sessions as indicated on the table below.
 Other districts may attend at their own discretion.
-Recordings of the Spring 2013 trainings are available on the PearsonAccess support website.
+Recordings of the spring 2013 trainings are available on the PearsonAccess support website.

-Invitation to be included in the Educator Poolmore information
+Invitation to be included in the Educator Pool

 If you are interested in participating in assessment development committees, please click on the following link to access the database questionnaire.
 Educator Database

-High School Social Studies and Science Assessment Administrationmore information
+High School Social Studies and Science Assessment Administration

 With careful consideration of responses from districts, it has been determined that contingent upon legislative approval, the science and social studies assessments will be administered to high school students in the fall of 12th grade.
 While this response was the most favored by respondents, CDE is aware that issues and concerns surrounding this plan exist.